Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-TBA - Khaled
-Why was this selected?
-What does it do for the solution, and in particular Relecloud's requirements?

-TBA - Khaled
-How could this be expanded in the future beyond the scope of the sample solution?

-TBA - Khaled
-What are some potential challenges?

 ## Durable Orchestrators

 Durable Orchestrators are the heart of the solution.
 They are made up of 3 orchestrators: